-Goal Area Goal Area S-1: Disaster Preparedness Goal 1 General I General Disaster Preparedness Policies S-1.1 Develop and maintain emergency preparedness procedures for the City.
-Implemen Implementing Actions: 1.1.a Keep up-to-date through annual review the City's existing Emergency Plan and coordinate with the countywide Emergency Plan.
-1.1.b .1.b Prepare route capacity studies and determine evacuation procedures and routes for different types of disasters, including means for notifying residents of a need to evacuate because of a severe hazard as soon as possible.
+Goal Area a S-1: Disaster Preparedness Goal Goai General I Disaster Preparedness Policies S-1.1 Develop and maintain emergency preparedness procedures for the City.
+Implemen nting Actions: 1.1.a Keep up-to-date through annual review the City's existing Emergency Plan and coordinate with the countywide Emergency Plan.
+1.1.b Prepare route capacity studies and determine evacuation procedures and routes for different types of disasters, including means for notifying residents of a need to evacuate because of a severe hazard as soon as possible.
 7.1.d Provide continuing training for hazardous materials enforcement and response personnel.